-- "Agency" means the Financial Investigation Agency established under section 3 (1) of the Financial Investigation Agency Act; - "applicant for business" means the party proposing to a relevant person in the Virgin Islands that theyintending to enter into a business relationship or one-off transaction with a relevant person;

-- "beneficial owner" means the natural person who ultimately owns or controls an applicant for business or a customer or on whose behalf a transaction or activity is being conducted and includes, though not restricted to - (a) in the case of a legal person other than a company whose securities are listed on a recognised stock exchange, a natural person who ultimately owns or controls, whether directly or indirectly, ten or more percent of the shares or voting rights in the legal person; - (b) in the case of a legal person, a natural person who otherwise exercises control over the management of the legal person; and - (c) in the case of a legal arrangement - (i) the partner or partners who control the partnership; - (ii) the trustee or other person who controls the applicant for business or customer; or - (iii) the settlor or other person by whom the legal arrangement is made; (Inserted by S.I.
-74/2015)
+- 2. (1) In these Regulations, unless the context otherwise requires- - "Agency" means the Financial Investigation Agency established under section 3 of the Financial Investigation Agency Act; - "applicant for business" means the party proposing to a relevant person in the Virgin Islands that they enter into a business relationship or one-off transaction; (Substituted by S.I.
+20/2010) - "beneficial owner" means the natural person who ultimately owns or controls an applicant for business or a customer or on whose behalf a transaction or activity is being conducted and includes, though not restricted to- - (a) in the case of a legal person other than a company whose securities are listed on a recognised stock exchange, a natural person who ultimately owns or controls, whether directly or indirectly, ten or more per cent of the shares or voting rights in the legal person; - (b) in the case of a legal person, a natural person who otherwise exercises control over the management of the legal person; and - (c) in the case of a legal arrangement- - (i) the partner or partners who control the partnership; - (ii) the trustee or other person who controls the applicant for business or customer; or - (iii) the settlor or other person by whom the legal arrangement is made; (Inserted by S.I.
+74/2015) - "business relationship" means an arrangement between a relevant person and one or more parties, where- - (a) the relevant person has obtained satisfactory evidence of identity of the party who, in relation to the formation of that business relationship, was the applicant for business; - (b) the relevant person engages in business with the other party on a frequent, habitual or regular basis; and - (c) the monetary value of dealings in the course of the arrangement is not known or capable of being known at entry; - "CFATF" means the Caribbean Financial Action Task Force of which the Virgin Islands is a member; - "cash" includes coins and any type of bearer negotiable or other monetary instrument and any postal orders;